 While traditional classes are mostly suited to youngsters who need academic exposure and a collaborative environment to be able to grasp concepts, online education is popular among adults, particularly those who are already working or have their own business.
 Yet, the debate surrounding which method is better continues to occupy discussions around this particular topic.

 Initially, the idea of virtual or online classes appeared to be strange to many people who believed that this new teaching and learning approach opposed the traditional values of teaching.
 However, as things moved on, they began to realize that like everything else, alterations in education are necessary to suit the present values.
-Hence, the idea of eLearning and virtual classes began to sink in more rapidly, especially when popular universities embraced and adopted the idea.
+Hence, the idea of implementing eLearning and virtual classes began to sink in more rapidly, especially when popular universities embraced and adopted the idea.

 The Changing Nature of Education

-Games, interactive activities, and tasks are used to attain knowledge.
+Gamification elements, interactive activities, and tasks are used to attain knowledge.
 Most importantly, intelligence is not just determined by academic performances and grades, but rather, it is perceived as a multi-dimensional thing, taking into account different abilities such as technical skills, attitudes and behavior, communication and interpersonal skills, and other capabilities.

 Also, before students step into their practical lives, they’re expected to be well-versed with basic computing skills, no matter what degree programs they have completed.
 In addition, extra technical skills beyond the scope of academic degrees are increasingly being seen as an outstanding factor for candidates in corporate environments.